khanaabidabdal/Fruitify/README.md

 Here, I used a transfer learning for the development of the this application.
 The model I used is ResNet50.
 I changed ResNet50's fully connected (fc) layer and added some Dropout and ReLU functions to address overfitting.
 Before finalizing ResNet50, I tried some other models too, like VGG, EfficientNetB1, ResNet101, and GoogleNet.

-For developmentof this model, I wrote *'app.py'*, *'model.py'*, *'requirements.txt'*, '*class_names.txt'* and downlaoded the state_dict of the trained model and saved it as the ResNet_Model.
+For development of this model, I wrote *'app.py'*, *'model.py'*, *'requirements.txt'*, '*class_names.txt'* and downlaoded the state_dict of the trained model and saved it as the ResNet_Model.